Spider-Woman (Ultimate Marvel character): Ultimate Comics: Spider-Man and Ultimate Comics: The Ultimates

 After Peter apparently dies fighting the Green Goblin, Spider-Woman confronts the new Spider-Man, Miles Morales.
 She later assists Iron Man and Hawkeye in fighting Electro.
 Eventually, Spider-Woman becomes frustrated about being in the Ultimates team, being captured along with Captain Britain by the new S.H.I.E.L.D. director Marvin Flumm, but is later released and takes part in Captain America's swearing into the presidency.
 When Captain America went to join the states once more, Spider-Woman joined the new president and was part of the ground forces.
 During the "United We Stand" storyline, Spider-Woman is reluctantly teamed with Miles during S.H.I.E.L.D.'s battle with the terrorist group HYDRA.
 After they are separated in the battle, Spider-Woman finds Miles and returns him to New York.

 Initially, Spider-Woman is not forthcoming when Miles asks why she cares so much about him.
 But after Miles quits being Spider-Man following personal tragedy, Spider-Woman reveals to Miles that she is Peter's clone, explaining that although she has Parker's memories, she is not Spider-Man, but feels that Miles should be.
 This convinces Miles to resume the Spider-Man identity.

 All-New Ultimates

-Later, Miles and Spider-Woman team up with Cloak & Dagger and Bombshell to fight Roxxon's Brain Trust and confront Donald Roxxon.
-Along with Kitty Pryde, the group becomes the New Ultimates, she changes her superhero alias to "Black Widow".
+Later, Miles and Spider-Woman team up with Cloak and Dagger and Bombshell to fight Roxxon's Brain Trust and confront Donald Roxxon.
+Along with Kitty Pryde, the group becomes the New Ultimates, she changes her superhero alias to "Black Widow", and attempts to begin dating Kitty "again" (from when they were Peter).
+She also fought against HYDRA's Spider-Men during which she's dubbed "Spider-Girl".